jpavley/Copy-Edit/README.md

 results with formatted text.
 Copy Edit gives you a little menu in the status area (right side) of the Mac menubar.
 It works with any app--Copy Edit doesn't have to be the front-most app.
 Copy Edit lets you view the data on the pasteboard (which is what the macOS calls the clipboard).
-Copy edit lets you convert that data to a "plain text" representation.
+Copy edit lets you convert that data to a "plain text" representation by deleting all the other representations.
 If the data is a URL Copy Edit lets you format that URL as a clickable Markdown or HTML link.

 ## Commands
 - Current Pasteboard: view the current data on the clipboard